If you ever had a job interview in a foreign language, you know how different it is than speaking the same language in an informal situation.

 1. Can you tell me a little about yourself?
 Describe yourself.

 This one is easy.
-It is supposed to be easy so you can relax and talk about something that you are an expert in: yourself.
-There are no right or wrong answers; you just need to tell briefly who you are, what you do and what an amazing person you are.
+It is supposed to be easy, so you can relax and talk about your area of expertise: yourself.
+There are no right or wrong answers.
+You just need to tell briefly who you are, what you do and what an amazing person you are.
 This question will probably be the first one, so it’s a great chance for you to make a good first impression and start off well.

 2. Why do you want this job?
 Why do you want to work for us?

 This is your chance to show how motivated you are to get this job.
-You need to prove that you are genuinely interested in the job and the company, and that you don’t just need money, or desperately want to escape from your current job that you hate.
+You need to prove that you are genuinely interested in the job and the company.
+Also, you don’t just need money, or desperately want to escape from your current job that you hate.
 So you definitely need to do a research, and get to know as much as you can about the position.